A probabilistic peridynamic framework with an application to the study of the statistical size effect

 The aims of this paper are: (1) demonstrate that forward uncertainty quantification for expensive peridynamic simulations is feasible by employing the MLMC method, (2) quantify the computational savings, (3) demonstrate the importance of forward UQ by selecting examples where a deeper understanding of the physical behaviour can be gained by considering uncertainty.
 We focus on quasi-brittle materials because the range of experimental data is greater than that of any other material and quasi-brittle materials exhibit a significant size effect.
 A stochastic model is required for a complete examination of the mechanisms that govern the structural size effect.
 This work also provides new insights into the convergence behaviour of bond-based peridynamic models.
 To the best of the authors knowledge, convergence studies of the predicted structural response are missing from the peridynamics literature.
 Existing convergence studies only consider static elastic problems \cite{Seleson2016}.

 The paper is organised as follows: Section \ref{section:peridynamic_theory} introduces the peridynamic theory and Section \ref{section:numerical_model} briefly describes the numerical model (a bond-based peridynamic model).
 Section \ref{section:mlmc} details the standard and multilevel Monte Carlo methodology.
 Section \ref{section:random_fields} describes the modelling of material properties as spatially correlated random fields.
 Section \ref{section:case_studies} presents two case studies.
 The presented problems have been selected as examples where a deeper understanding of the physical behaviour can be gained by considering uncertainty.
+Section \ref{section:cdf} demonstrates a method for computing the cumulative distribution function using samples obtained on multiple mesh levels.
 Section \ref{section:discussion} discusses the results and Section \ref{section:conclusions} concludes the paper.